Where to Find Windrow Works

 The Unbirth of Venus

 ."
-Her paintings range in scale from miniatures (such as those in the collection of the New Jersey Miniature Art Society, some of which measure one square inch) to works over twenty square feet in area.
+Her paintings range in scale from miniatures (such as those in the collection of the New Jersey Miniature Art Society, some of which measure one square inch) to works over twenty square feet in area and murals even larger.
 She painted from life and has been praised for her keenly observed depictions as well as for her subtle evocations of place and time.
 Her palette is varied but centered on what may be called the colorings of nature.

 Patricia Windrow's remarkable series of large studies of crystals won special mention in the New York publication ArtSpeak.
 Of her gallery show,